-The Spring Arbor University Alumni Association Awards are given to celebrate character traits, values and accomplishments that exemplify the discovery, development and realization of individual potential, as found in Christ.
+The Spring Arbor University Alumni Awards are given to celebrate character traits, values and accomplishments that exemplify the discovery, development and realization of individual potential, as found in Christ.

 Alumnus of the Year Award

 2021 Alumnus of the Year Award Recipient – Dr. John Taylor ’50